milkbag19/Sunshine-Server-Manager-v1.0/README.md

   Finnaly put the spigot file you just downloaded in the resources folder you download from this github.

+- Step 3 :
+  Open the 'eula.txt' file and change the "false" to "true".

 - Ready to go!
   goodluck and have fun on your new Minecraft server!